 It would be stupid to deny gender as a phenomenon.
 The question is how to deal with it.
 I think we are all beautiful in our differences and perfectly complement and balance each other.
 And you have to accept the fact that anyone, regardless of gender, wants to be able to express themselves and make their presence known to the world.
 This is the essence of art: to leave an imprint, to say “I am”.

-I like seeing more and more girls who do production on their own right now.
-In addition, the process itself has become simpler, and the threshold to the music industry has become much lower.
+I like seeing more and more women who do production on their own right now.
+In addition, the process itself has become simpler, and the entry threshold to the music industry has become much lower.
 I believe that stereotypes will eventually fade away, and you won’t have to prove anything to anyone.
 All you can do is just grow, learn, improve and enjoy what you do.
 I think your professionalism will speak for you.

 Vlad, musician, sound producer (Baby Angel)